The Healthcare Law Review: Switzerland

 The funding of outpatient and inpatient healthcare services is regulated differently.
 The MHI system basically covers the costs of outpatient care, but only part of the costs of inpatient care.
 The costs for inpatient care are partially borne by the cantons.16 Due to this difference in payers, the principle 'outpatient before inpatient' applies.17 Additional funding is provided by other social insurance systems (such as the mentioned mandatory accident insurance, the old-age and survivors' insurance, or the disability insurance).

-The MHI system, which covers most of the healthcare costs, is basically funded by premiums paid by the insured persons, usually on a monthly basis, but calculated on a daily basis.18 These premiums vary depending on the insured's place of residence and age category.19 Choosing optional models provided by the insurer that limit the insured's choice of service provider, such as HMO, GP or Telmed models, reduce the monthly premium to be paid.20 Individuals on a low income are entitled to health insurance premium subsidies that are paid directly to the insurer by the insured's canton of residence.21
+The MHI system, which covers most of the healthcare costs, is basically funded by premiums paid by the insured persons, usually on a monthly basis, but calculated on a daily basis.18 These premiums vary depending on the insured's place of residence and age category.19 Choosing optional models provided by the insurer that limit the insured's choice of service provider, such as HMO, GP or Telmed models, reduces the monthly premium to be paid.20 Individuals on a low income are entitled to health insurance premium subsidies that are paid directly to the insurer by the insured's canton of residence.21

 In addition to the monthly premiums, insured persons pay a fixed annual amount towards the costs of services provided.
 This deductible (franchise) amounts to a minimum of 300 Swiss francs (for adults).22 The policyholder may choose a higher annual deductible in order to be granted lower premiums.
 The maximum annual deductible is limited by law to 2,500 Swiss francs (for adults).23 The insured also pays at least 10 per cent of the costs exceeding the deductible in the form of a retention fee up to a maximum of 700 Swiss francs per year (for adults).24 For hospital stays, an additional excess of 15 Swiss francs per day applies.25